 By: Jim Bono, Vice President, Research, Crown Media Family Networks

-The afternoon portion of Day two at The Media Insights & Engagement Conference consisted once again of the Strategic Lab sessions.
+The afternoon portion of day one at The Media Insights & Engagement Conference consisted of the Strategic Lab sessions.

 At 2 pm, there were three choices:

 · Multi-Platform Research & Measurement - Discovering White Space: How Oprah Winfrey Network Found Success on Saturday Nights